Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsection{Diffuse cluster emission at 168 MHz}

-Here we present the diffuse emission detected in the EoR0 field from the ACO, PSZ1, and MCXC catalogues.
-We detect 34 objects of interest, of which 29 are likely relics, phoenices, or haloes associated with 25 clusters.
-The detection rate for such emission within the EoR0 field is $\sim$6.4 per cent, which on average is lower than previous surveys, (e.g. $\sim$32 per cent: \citealt{vgb+07,vgd+08}, $\sim$17 per cent: \citealt{bvc+16}, $\sim$12 per cent: \citealt{sjp16}), however as mentioned, previous surveys target the most massive, and X-ray luminous clusters.
-Included are previously detected relics in Abell 0013, Abell 0085, and Abell 2744 \citep{sr84, srm+01, gfg+01}, phoenices in Abell 0133 and Abell 4038 \citep{sr84, sr98, srm+01}, haloes in Abell 2744 and MACS~J2243.3-0935 \citep{gfg+01, cso+16}, as well as the large, ambiguous emission seen in Abell 0133 \citep{rcn+10}.
-Included are also 5 radio galaxies on first pass thought to be possible relic, phoenix, or halo candidates.
-For the purpose of distinguishing between relics and phoenices, we place a limit of 400 \si{\kilo\parsec} as a maximum size of phoenix.
-Where emission scale approaches this size we look at the spectral index and location, where a linear size approaching 400 \si{\kilo\parsec} with ultra-steep spectral indices ($\alpha < -1.5$, \citealt{kbc+04}) and a location closer to the cluster's centre would be suggestive of phoenices rather than relics.
-Table \ref{table:diffuse_sources} summarises the results of the diffuse emission search.
-Following this, Section \ref{sec:individual} describes each cluster along with the diffuse emission detected within it.
-Images featuring optical DSS2 backgrounds are three-colour images with red, green, and blue corresponding to infrared, red, and blue respectively unless otherwise stated.
+{Here we present the cluster emission detected in the EoR0 field from the ACO, PSZ1, and MCXC catalogues.
+We detect 30 objects of interest, of which 29 are candidate relics, phoenices, or haloes associated with 25 clusters.
+The clusters found to host candidate diffuse emission are presented in Table~\ref{table:clusters} along with their physical properties}.
+The detection rate for such emission within the EoR0 field is $\sim$6.4\%, which on average is lower than previous surveys, (e.g. $\sim$32\%: \citealt{vgb+07,vgd+08}, $\sim$17\%: \citealt{bvc+16}, $\sim$12\%: \citealt{sjp16}), however as mentioned, previous surveys target the most massive, and X-ray luminous clusters.
+Included are previously detected relics in Abell 0013, Abell 0085, and Abell 2744 \citep{sr84, srm+01, gfg+01}, phoenices in Abell 0133 and Abell 4038 \citep{sr84, sr98, srm+01}, haloes in Abell 2744 and MACS~J2243.3$-$0935 \citep{gfg+01, cso+16}, as well as the large, ambiguous emission seen in Abell 0133 \citep{rcn+10}.
+For the purpose of distinguishing between relics and phoenices, we place a limit of 400~kpc as a maximum size of a phoenix.
+Where emission scale approaches this size we look at the spectral index and location, where a linear size approaching 400~kpc with ultra-steep spectral indices ($\alpha < -1.5$, \citealt{kbc+04}) and a location closer to the cluster's centre would be suggestive of phoenices rather than relics.
+Table~\ref{table:diffuse_sources} summarises the results of the diffuse emission search.
+Following this, Section~\ref{sec:individual} describes each cluster along with the diffuse emission detected within it.
+Images featuring optical DSS2 backgrounds are three-colour images with red, green, and blue \corrs{(RGB)} corresponding to infrared, red, and blue respectively unless otherwise stated. \corrs{Insets on figures are RGB images made with the PS1 ($z$, $i$, $r$ bands) or DES~DR1 ($i$, $r$, $g$ bands) images.} Radio contours in images increase with factors of 2 unless otherwise noted.

 \begin{landscape}

 \end{landscape}